abnas7511/MarkyAI-markdownGenerator/README.md

-# Pipet Markdown Generator ( VS Code Extension )
+# MarkyAI - Markdown Generator ( VS Code Extension )

-I have extended Pipet-code-agent to include a new command for generating well-formatted GitHub README documents in Markdown based on selected code snippets.
+I have extended Pipet-code-agent to build an AI code assistant with adding a new feature/command for generating well-formatted GitHub README documents in Markdown based on selected code snippets.
 The Pipet Code Agent is a Visual Studio Code extension developed by Google that leverages the power of the Google Gemini API to assist developers by generating comments and reviews for selected code.

 ## Features